 Tips for Passing a HIPAA Audit

 Are you on the hook to undergo a HIPAA audit, but you’re not quite sure where to start?
 Online Tech recently passed its annual HIPAA audit of its Michigan data centers, giving the company the ability to offer HIPAA compliant hosting solutions to healthcare organizations that need to pass HIPAA audits of their own.

-Avoiding hefty fines and collecting federal incentives are major motivators of the healthcare industry to adopt electronic medical record (EMR) systems, in accordance with the Health Information Technology for Economic and Clinical Health (HITECH) Act.
+Avoiding hefty fines and collecting federal incentives were major motivators of the healthcare industry to adopt electronic medical record (EMR) systems by 2015, in accordance with the Health Information Technology for Economic and Clinical Health (HITECH) Act.

 Our HIPAA audit means that a certified, independent auditor audited our processes, policies, facilities and hosting solutions against the latest OCR HIPAA Audit Protocol, which was released in June 2012 after the initial federal pilot audit program.
 The Office for Civil Rights is the governing body and enforcers of HIPAA violation penalties.
 The OCR HIPAA Audit Protocol covers the HIPAA Security Rule, Privacy Rule and Breach Notification Rule.

 An example of a high level HIPAA Security Rule citation compliance checklist can be seen to the right – we are found to be fully compliant by each safeguard’s standards and citations.